grimflowers/cpe_301_final/README.md

 Scott Smythe - Final Project Group 42

-My final project for CPE 301 embedded systems
+My final project for CPE 301 embedded systems, here is a link to the demo: [Project Demo](https://youtu.be/EDGnnipeapE)